Horsham Quaker meeting is an active friendly community with on average 14-18 people attending Sunday Worship & 10-12 on Wednesdays.

 We stayed in Swarthmoor Hall on the edge of Ulverstone where Margaret Fell had her family home, and where George Fox came to stay.
 The rest as they say is history....

-Horsham Light Meditation group meets once a month at the meeting house.
-It comprised 4-5 Friends and is not a drop in group.
+Horsham Light Meditation group met once a month at the meeting house but this had to stop during Covid lock-down.
+It comprised 4-5 Friends and was not a drop in group.
+If you would like to see this group restarted please contact the Pastoral Care team,

 Experiment with Light (EWL) is a Quaker practice which is based on early Friends' discoveries.
 It was devised in 1996 by Quaker and theologian Rex Ambler, following his study of early Friends' writings.